epam/fonda/doc/DnaCaptureVarBamWorkflow.md

 # Fonda workflows

-## DnaAmpliconVar_Bam workflow
+## DnaCaptureVar_Bam workflow

-The following documentation describes the Fonda **DnaAmpliconVar_Bam** workflow launching.
+The following documentation describes the Fonda **DnaCaptureVar_Bam** workflow launching.
-This document contains a description of the installation requirements, the steps of Fonda building and the launch of the **DnaAmpliconVar_Bam** workflow.
+This document contains a description of the installation requirements, the steps of Fonda building and the launch of the **DnaCaptureVar_Bam** workflow.

 ### Overall workflow description

-**DnaAmpliconVar_Bam** works with DNA Amplicon sequencing data for genomic variant detection using bam data.
+**DnaCaptureVar_Bam** works with DNA Captured sequencing data for genomic variant detection using bam data.

 The workflow provides the following available tools for each analytic step: